bahamagician/ES2015-Foundation-Blog/readme.md

 This is just a toy project for myself.
 I had three major issues I wanted to address:

--I wanted to get a build system together that combined [browserify](https://www.npmjs.com/package/browserify) and [Foundation 6](https://github.com/zurb/foundation-sites)
+* I wanted to get a build system together that combined [browserify](https://www.npmjs.com/package/browserify) and [Foundation 6](https://github.com/zurb/foundation-sites)
--I wanted to get a chance to play with the [NPM JSON Server](https://www.npmjs.com/package/json-server) for generating a fake JSON Rest API
+* I wanted to get a chance to play with the [NPM JSON Server](https://www.npmjs.com/package/json-server) for generating a fake JSON Rest API
--I *REALLY* wanted to test out using the ES2015 in parsing data from a JSON feed to populate a page
+* I _REALLY_ wanted to test out using the ES2015 in parsing data from a JSON feed to populate a page without using a front end framework such as Angular or React.

 To get started run